with special guest Samantha Wright, Director of Impact of Chasing Coral at Exposure Labs

 Enter Jeff Orlowski, director of Chasing Ice, which created irrefutable, visual proof of the melting ice caps.
 In this newest project, Chasing Coral taps into the collective will and wisdom of an ad man, a self-proclaimed coral nerd, top-notch camera designers and renowned marine biologists as they invent the first time-lapse camera to record bleaching events as they happen.
 Unfortunately, the effort is anything but simple and the team doggedly battles technical malfunctions and the force of nature in pursuit of their golden fleece: documenting the indisputable and tragic transformation below the waves.

-This program is presented in Partnership with Walking Mountains Science School and is generously underwritten by Priscilla O’Neil and Holly & Buck Elliott.
+This program is presented in Partnership with Walking Mountains Science Center and is generously underwritten by Priscilla O’Neil and Holly & Buck Elliott.

 Note: the doors will open at 5:30 p.m.; the program begins at 6 p.m.